Impossibility Results for Strong Linearizability: The Difficulty of Consistent Refereeing: Impossibility of Lock-Free Strongly Linearizable Implementations: The One-Shot Contest Object

-\begin{proof} We know that $C_0$ is bivalent.
-Starting from $C_0$, we let $p_1,\ldots,p_{n-1}$ take steps as long as the next configuration is bivalent.
-This execution cannot go forever since the operation of some process eventually terminates, due to wait-freedom, and every configuration where a $compete()$ of $p_i$ terminates is univalent.
-Thus, we can reach a bivalent configuration $C$ such the step of each process $p_1, \ldots, p_{n-1}$ makes the next configuration univalent.
-Let $v_i$ the value the configuration becomes $v_i$-univalent after the step of $p_i$.
-It cannot be that $v_1 = \hdots = v_{n-1}$ because $C$ would not be bivalent. \end{proof}
+\begin{proof} We know that $C_0$ is multivalent.
+Starting from $C_0$, we let processes $p_1,\ldots,p_{n-1}$ take steps as long as the next configuration is multivalent.
+This cannot go forever since the operation of some process eventually terminates, due to wait-freedom, and every configuration where a $compete()$ of $p_i$ terminates is univalent.
+Thus, we can reach a multivalent configuration $C$ where a step of each process $p_1, \ldots, p_{n-1}$ makes the next configuration univalent.
+Let $v_i$ the value the configuration becomes $v_i$-univalent after the step of~$p_i$.
+Since $C$ is multivalent, it cannot be that $v_1 = \hdots = v_{n-1}$. \end{proof}

 We can now complete the proof of the theorem.
 Consider the critical configuration $C$ and let $R_i$ and $R_j$ be the base objects $p_i$ and $p_j$ are about to access in $C$, through primitives $f_i$ and $f_j$.
-We complete the proof by showing a contradiction in each of the following cases: \begin{itemize} \item $R_i \neq R_j$.
-This case leads to a contradiction because configuration $p_j p_i (C)$ is $v_i$-valent and configuration $p_i p_j (C)$ is $v_j$-valent, but $p_j p_i (C)$ and $p_i p_j (C)$ are indistinguishable to $p_0$ (and to the other processes too).
+We complete the proof by showing a contradiction in each of the following cases, {recalling that there are at least three competitors (since $n \geq 4$)}: \begin{enumerate} \item $R_i \neq R_j$.
+This case leads to a contradiction because configuration $p_j p_i (C)$ is $v_i$-valent and configuration $p_i p_j (C)$ is $v_j$-valent, but $p_j p_i (C)$ and $p_i p_j (C)$ are indistinguishable to $p_0$ {and all competitors distinct to $p_i$ and $p_j$, which implies that $p_0$ cannot output distinct values in the extensions of $p_j p_i (C)$ and $p_i p_j (C)$ in which a competitor $p_k \neq p_i,p_j$ runs solo and completes its $compete()$ operation, and then $p_0$ starts and completes its $decide()$ operation.}